Common App: Digital application system

 There are different Common Applications for first-year admission and transfer admission.
-Both versions allow the application to be filled out once online and submitted to all schools of the applicant's choosing, with the same information going to different schools.
+The application is filled out once online and can be submitted to all schools of the applicant's choosing, with the same information going to different schools.
+Some schools require supplemental materials, such as essays, that are specific to that school.
 Once the application is submitted to a college online, it cannot be changed for that college; the student must contact the college directly if they wish to correct an error or provide more information.
 The Common Application also allows the student to submit and track other components of their application such as supplemental questions, recommendation letters, application fees, and school forms.
 Students may also roll over their account information within the Common App tab of the dashboard from year to year, using the same user name and password.

-Although the Common Application allows applicants to self-report standardized test scores (including the SAT and ACT) and international educational qualifications (such as GCE A-levels or the Baccalauréat), some colleges require an official score report from a testing agency.
+The Common Application allows applicants to self-report standardized test scores (including the SAT and ACT) and international educational qualifications (such as GCE A-levels or the Baccalauréat).

 Competition

-The Universal College Application was started in 2007 and as of March 2019, had 10 participating institutions.
+The Universal College Application was started in 2007 and, as of December 2023, had 2 participating institutions.

-The Coalition Application was created by selective consortium of colleges and universities known as the Coalition for Access, Affordability, and Success, in September 2015, in response to the Common Application's 2013 outages.
-The organization is now called the Coalition for College; more than 150 US-based universities participate.
-The Coalition application was created as a more "holistic" application, and includes "lockers" where students can create a portfolio starting in 9th grade.
+The Coalition Application was created by a consortium of 80 colleges and universities known as the Coalition for Access, Affordability, and Success, in September 2015.
+By 2019, the organization was renamed the Coalition for College; that year around 150 universities participated.
+The Coalition application was created in an attempt to facilitate a holistic process of application, and includes "lockers" where students can create a portfolio starting in 9th grade.

-The Common Black College Application (CBCA) was started in 1998 to augment the marketing and recruitment efforts of Historically Black Colleges and Universities (HBCU) while increasing the educational options for students interested in attending a HBCU.
-Students are able to complete the CBCA and apply to any number of the 60 currently participating Member Institutions at the same time for a one-time fee of $20.
-Students pay no other application fees.
+The Common Black College Application (CBCA) was started in 1998 to facilitate the process of applying to Historically Black Colleges and Universities (HBCU).
+Students are able to complete the CBCA and apply to any number of the 67 participating colleges (as of 2022) at the same time for a fee that is typically $20.